ledgetech/ledge/README.md

 # Ledge (Lua - Edge)

-A attempt at edge proxying and caching logic in Lua.
+An attempt at edge proxying and caching logic in Lua.
 Relies on [nginx](http://nginx.net), the [lua-nginx-module](https://github.com/chaoslawful/lua-nginx-module) for integrating Lua coroutines into the nginx event model via nginx subrequests, as well as [Redis](http://redis.io) as an upstream server to act as a cache backend.

 ### Authors